riosma/M5-Cardputer-ADV-WAV-Sampler/README.md

 ## 🚀 Installation

-- Use the sampler.ino for a barebones installation
+- Use the sampler.ino for a standalone installation
 - Use the samplerM5.ino to flash with [M5 Launcher](https://github.com/bmorcelli/Launcher)